CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex5_AttackSim_Phishing_attack.md

 ### Task 3: Review the attack simulation results

+In this task, you will review the results of a previously run attack simulation to evaluate how users responded and to identify potential vulnerabilities or training needs within your organization.

 1. Switch to **LON-CL2**, where you should be logged into the machine as the local **adatum\administrator** account.